csclab/RMut/Readme.md

 RMut package
 ------------

+Firstly, the *devtools* package must be installed by typing the following commands into the R console:

+*&gt; install.packages("devtools")*

+More details about the *devtools* package could be found in the website <https://github.com/r-lib/devtools>.

-The *RMut* package should be properly installed into the R environment by typing the following commands into the R console:
+Next, the *RMut* package should be properly installed into the R environment by typing the following commands:

 *&gt; install.packages("rJava")*

-*&gt; devtools::install\_github("csclab/RMut", args="--no-multiarch")*
+*&gt; devtools::install\_github("csclab/RMut", INSTALL\_opts="--no-multiarch")*

-Though all of core algorithms written in Java, the *rJava* package must be firstly installed in the R environment as well.
-Normally, the dependent package would be also installed by the above command.
-Otherwise, we should install it manually in a similar way to RMut.
+We note that the new version of *devtools* package uses the keyword *INSTALL\_opts* to specify additional installation options instead of the old keyword *args*.
+Though all of core algorithms written in Java, the *rJava* package must be installed in the R environment before the *RMut* installation.
 After installation, the RMut package can be loaded via

 *&gt; library(RMut)*